AgentschapPlantentuinMeise/b-c-hackathon/README.md

 ## Hackathon impact

 Using this template will also allow us to track the impact of the hackathon and report on it.
-Thanks for helping out!
+In fact, we will try to run each hackathon project script with the cubes from all the other projects.
+Thanks for thinking ahead by creating reusable code and helping out to make the hackathon a big success!